KeithPatarroyo/starter-hugo-research-group/content/post/20-12-01-wowchemy-prize/index.md

 - A main scientific article
 - An interactive version of the article on this website
 - A database of GoL patterns and their subparts
 - An interactive way to look at the GoL database on this website
+- Two introductory videos explaining the main ideas (Economics, Technology)